A Guide to Growing Artichoke Plant

 Read more

-Plant the artichoke in the center, ensuring the crown is level with the soil surface.
-Water the plant regularly, keeping the soil evenly moist but not waterlogged.
-Place the container in a sunny location with at least 6-8 hours of sunlight per day.
+Then, you should water the plant regularly and place the container in a sunny location with at least 6-8 hours of sunlight per day.

 Read more